tompave/reference_book/README.md

 # ReferenceBook

-A multi-configuration library and DSL.
+A multi-context configuration library and DSL.
 **ReferenceBook** provides an easy interface to define, validate and query **multi-context** configuration data.

 What does **multi-context** mean?